Federated Domain Generalization: A Survey: Future research directions

 \section{Future research directions}

-This paper offers an extensive and meticulous survey of the existing literature on FDG, highlighting its inherent advantages as a fusion of federated learning and domain generalization, resulting in privacy-preserving, scalable, and diverse models capable of effective generalization across multiple domains.
-However, it is important to emphasize that despite these benefits, there remain numerous unresolved challenges that hinder the realization of FDG.
-To address this, a comprehensive identification and analysis of these challenges is crucial, accompanied by the pursuit of novel theoretical and technical solutions.
-Within this context, this study addresses prominent challenges in FDG, including privacy-preserving FDG, communication-efficient FDG, computation-efficient FDG, heterogeneity, label shift, scalable FDG, continuous FDG, and FDG to novel categories.
+This paper offers an extensive and meticulous survey of the existing literature on FDG, highlighting its inherent advantages as a fusion of FL and DG, resulting in privacy-preserving, scalable, and diverse models capable of effective generalization across multiple domains. \hlyellow{To be precise, FDG is a promising technological breakthrough as a subfiled within ML that aims to develop models capable of generalizing well across multiple unseen domains while achieving privacy-preserving.
+Most technological developments come with benefits, challenges and limitations, and FDG is not exceptional.
+In the near future, several challenges need to beovercome in order to retain more benefits out of FDG.
+One of the primary difficulties faced in FDG is domain shift, which occurs when a model trained on data from one domain performs poorly on data from a different domain due to significant differences in statistical properties.
+Additionally, data heterogeneity, limited data availability, high communication overhead and privacy concerns pose significant dilemmas for FL.} \hlyellow{To effectively tackle these issues}, a comprehensive identification and analysis of these challenges is crucial, accompanied by the pursuit of novel theoretical and technical solutions.
+Within this context, this study examines key problems in FDG, including privacy-preserving FDG, communication-efficient FDG, computation-efficient FDG, heterogeneity, label shift, scalable FDG, continuous FDG, and FDG to novel categories.